cbowdon/Montgomery/PLAN.md

 #### Re-write
 Never re-write your code.
 Instead, declare your code a prototype and throw it away.
 Just kidding.
 But I am going to re-write.
 Conventional wisdom/Spolsky suggests that the existing codebase is battle-hardened, full of fixes to problems lost in the mists of time.
 But for a one-person project this isn't such a big deal.

+#### NPM
+I was wrong about Bower.
+It didn't offer me any advantages over NPM.
+I'm also about to chuck out a load of dependencies, so I might as well switch to the package manager I'm already familiar with.

 #### Mithril.js
 [Mithril.js](https://lhorie.github.io/mithril) looks fantastic.
 I've done some work on the .d.ts and I think it should allow me to do strongly-typed views.
 This may involve migrating to more of a MVC architecture rather than Flux.

 #### Data structure
 I've gone back on the idea that entries should be a flat list.
 Having a heirarchy where entries belong to a day makes more sense.
+I'd also like to start using the command/event sourcing pattern; I found it very nice to work with in other projects.

 #### Foundations for storing data on server
 It would be good to open the door to storing the data on a server at some point (current all in local storage - a totally independant app).
 So all retrieved data should be treated as potentially asynchronous.
 Mithril's request function may help here.